rparent/pycret-santa/README.md

     secretsanta <path_to_your_config_file>

-The config file is written in yaml, an example is available at the root of the directory (sample.yaml).
+The config file is written in yaml, an example is available in config/sample.yaml.

 **Tests**